Birthdate

 CAREER HIGHLIGHTS

-2014 and 2018 Paralympic Winter Games – gold and bronze in 2018 and gold and two bronze in 2014… 2013, 2015, 2017 World Championships - a combined five gold and three silver… In 2014, the Marcoux brothers were inducted into the Sault Ste.
+2014, 2018, 2022 Paralympic Winter Games … 2013, 2015, 2017 World Championships totalling five world titles … In 2014, the Marcoux brothers were inducted into the Sault Ste.
 Marie Sports Hall of Fame… In 2016, Alpine Canada named Mac male Para alpine skier of the year….
 In 2021 Mac was the recipient of the John Semmelink Memorial Award.
-The prize is awarded annually to the snow sport athlete who best represents Canada through sportsmanship, conduct and ability
+The prize is awarded annually to the snow sport athlete who best represents Canada through sportsmanship, conduct and ability.

 PERSONAL